Seb-Park/Graphing-Calculator-Graphics/README.md

 How To Use
 ----------

-If you have a Mac, you can open the build folder and run the MainGraph.app application and it will run a jar file as a native Mac app.
+If you have a Mac, you can open the build folder and run the Grafit!.app application and it will run a jar file as a native Mac app.
 If you are running Windows or Linux, you can also run the Jar separately in the GraphingCalculator/out/artifacts/GraphingCalculator_jar/ folder.
 The user can also run the "Main.java" class through command prompt or through a text editor.
 The app is fairly light; it is only 1MB in file size.

 Once you have run the program, you can type in an equation in the text field at the bottom.
   * The polynomial must be in standard form.